topolvm/topolvm/docs/user-manual.md

 `volumeBindingMode` can be either `WaitForFirstConsumer` or `Immediate`.
 `WaitForFirstConsumer` is recommended because TopoLVM cannot schedule pods wisely if `volumeBindingMode` is `Immediate`.

+`allowVolumeExpansion` enables CSI drivers to extend volumes.
+If this is used in Kubernetes 1.14 or 1.15, [adding the `ExpandCSIVolumes` feature-gate](https://kubernetes-csi.github.io/docs/volume-expansion.html#enabling-volume-expansion-for-csi-volumes-in-kubernetes) is required.

 Pod priority
 ------------